Alumni Services @ KSL

 - KSL support services, including an Alumni Research Guide

 Apply for the Alumni Services@KSL:

-- Once your application is processed, we will send you a welcome letter, a new library username/password, and an Alumni library borrower card for the KSL & the MSASS libraries.
+- Once your application is processed, we will send you a welcome letter and an Alumni library borrower card for the KSL & the MSASS libraries.